iankorf/icsc/notes.md

 ### breeding_system

-This name is required in the schema and is defined as an enum.
+"breeding_system" is required in the schema and is defined as an enum.

 ```
 "required": [
 	"published_name",
 	"is_transgenic",
 	"is_sexlinked",
 	"genetic_alteration",
 	"phenotype",
 	"reference",
 	"strain_development",
 	"current_background",
 	"available_control",
 	"coat_color",
 	"breeding_system",  <-------------- here
 	"hide_colony_husbandry_info",
 	"show_repro_stat",
 	"sds_status",
 	"protocol_status",
 	"public_display"
 ]

 "breeding_system": {
 	"enum": [
 		"Backcross",
 		"Sib-mating",
 		"Random intra-strain mating",
 		"Outcross to non inbred (hybrid or outbred) mate",
 		"Other or uncertain",
 		"Backcross or Sib-Mating"
 	]
 }
 ```

 All strains should have breeding_system in one of the enum values.
 Instead,